 Along the same lines, you can also add coconut flakes (unsweetened), or coconut butter – learn how to make your own coconut butter.

 Green powders generally consist of super healthy dried greens and algae such as wheatgrass, chlorella, and spirulina.
-Here’s a link to a green powder I used to use; however, we bought some bulk wheatgrass powder at our local grocery store so we add a teaspoon in with our smoothies.
+Here’s a link to a great wheatgrass juice powder, which I find to be more potent than regular wheatgrass powder.

 Watch out for consuming too many raw greens due to high oxalic acid content.
 Wheatgrass is best because it doesn’t have as much as the others, so that is what we use.